edgedb/edgedb/docs/guides/migrations/guide.rst

 DDL: For computers (mostly)
 ===========================

-To see what a schema migration file looks like, type ``edgedb migration create``.
+To see what a schema migration file looks like, type :gelcmd:`migration create`.
 Now look inside your ``/dbschema/migrations`` folder.
-You should see a file called ``00001.esdl`` with the following, our first view into what DDL looks like.
+You should see a file called ``00001.edgeql`` with the following, our first view into what DDL looks like.

 .. code-block::